 Full Code

-To use a local LLM provider, you need to set the following fields:
+To use a local LLM provider with the Memobase server, you need to modify your config.yaml file.

 config.yaml